rabinarayanpatra/docs-generator/content/guides/components.md

 - Keep code examples concise and focused
 - Add descriptive titles to callouts when possible
 - Use tabs for alternative options (package managers, languages, etc.)
+- Use inline math for simple equations and block math for complex ones
+- Use Mermaid diagrams to visualize flows, architectures, and relationships
+- Use cards to highlight features or create visual navigation
 </Callout>